Contextflo Blog

 3. Handle schema changes, deduplication, incremental loads

-4. Model the data so tables make sense together
+4. Model the data so the tables make sense together

 5. Connect a BI tool and build dashboards

-That's weeks of engineering before a single business question gets answered.
-For many startups, the pipeline is never “done.”
-It's always breaking, always behind, always missing the one source someone needs.
+That is weeks of engineering before a single business question gets answered.
+For many startups the pipeline is never done.
+It is always breaking, always behind, always missing the one source somebody needs.

-Meanwhile, the founder is still asking the engineer: “Can you pull our Stripe revenue and compare it to what Amplitude shows for paid conversions?”
-The engineer writes two queries, pastes them into a spreadsheet, and manually joins the data.
+Meanwhile the founder is still asking an engineer to pull Stripe revenue and compare it to what Amplitude shows for paid conversions.
+The engineer writes two queries, pastes them into a spreadsheet, and joins the data by hand.
 Every time.

 What if you could skip straight to the answers?